Mina-Makram-001/2_Project_analysis_001/README.md

 - jupyter notebook: The notebook I used to run my codes easily.
 - VS code: My go-to for executing my python scripts
-- Git and Githup: Essintial in sharing my analysis, insuring collaboration.
+- Git and GitHub: Essintial in sharing my analysis, insuring collaboration.

 # Data preparation and clean up